 The Heath family take ownership

 Robert Heath then bought the property and the Heath family lived here for close to 50 years.
 During their residency, the original house burnt down destroying the central part of the house and the surrounding glass houses and orangey.
 The middle section of the house is therefore an 1897 rebuild and bears no resemblance to the original house.

 The Heath family left in 1922 selling the house to the North Staffordshire Cripples Aid Society to use as a hospital, within 3 years they couldn’t afford it so it went to Lancashire County Council as a hospital.

 Saved by campaigners

-In the mid 1970s, the estate was finally saved as campaigners won to have the area put under a conservation order.
-The hospital (which had been children’s, orthopaedic and geriatric) closed by 1991 and the we opened the garden in May the same year.
+In the mid-1970s, the estate was saved when a campaign to have the area put under a conservation order was successful.
+The hospital (which had been children’s, orthopaedic and geriatric) closed by 1991 and the garden was opened in May that same year.

-The house remained derelict until a developer bought it and converted it into 9 apartments and the 78 acres of woodland that was part of the Grange estate was taken up by Staffordshire Moorlands District Council and is now the Biddulph Country Park.
+The house remained derelict until a developer bought it and converted it into 9 apartments.
+The 78 acres of woodland that was part of the Grange estate was taken up by Staffordshire Moorlands District Council and is now the Biddulph Country Park.